High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Abstract

 \section{Abstract}

 Statistical inferences for high-dimensional regression models have been extensively studied for their wide applications ranging from genomics, neuroscience, to economics.
-In practice, there are often potential unmeasured confounders associated with both the response and covariates, leading to the invalidity of the standard debiasing methods.
-This paper focuses on a generalized linear regression framework with hidden confounding and proposes a debiasing approach to address this high-dimensional problem by adjusting for effects induced by the unmeasured confounders.
+However, in practice, there are often potential unmeasured confounders associated with both the response and covariates, which can lead to invalidity of standard debiasing methods.
+This paper focuses on a generalized linear regression framework with hidden confounding and proposes a debiasing approach to address this high-dimensional problem, by adjusting for the effects induced by the unmeasured confounders.
 We establish consistency and asymptotic normality for the proposed debiased estimator.
-The finite sample performance of the proposed method is demonstrated via extensive numerical studies and an application to a genetic dataset.
+The finite sample performance of the proposed method is demonstrated through extensive numerical studies and an application to a genetic data set.